garysteinmetz/chhcsfun_template/README.md

 Record the domain name as it will be referenced as `#DOMAIN_NAME#` subsequently in these instructions.
 This variable is listed as `DOMAIN_NAME` in the `List of Variable Values` section below.

-##### Record the AWS Account ID

-In the same browser, do the following.

-  - Click your name in the top left and record the number next to 'My Account'

-It will be referenced as `#AWS_ACCOUNT_ID#` subsequently in these instructions.
-This variable is listed as `AWS_ACCOUNT_ID` in the `List of Variable Values` section below.

-##### Always Use the `us-east-1` AWS Region

-AWS hosts its services all around the world in well-defined regions.
-It's important to use the same region when you're creating the AWS components for an application.
-(Note that some components, like S3 'buckets' and IAM users are 'global' in that they aren't assigned to specific regions.
-They are region-less.)

-For this setup, use the `us-east-1` region.
-Ensure this setting by doing the following.

-  - Go to any AWS page like https://console.aws.amazon.com/console/home
-  - Just right of your name in the top right, click the dropdown and select the `US East (N. Virginia) us-east-1` value

 ### Phase 1 - Local Server with Simulated Calls to AWS